 The programme also gives you the unique option to earn credits towards your Master’s degree by studying for the CFA® credential – helping you to progress your career in finance from the comfort of your own home.

-The final application deadline for our February intake is 17th February.
+The Round 1 application deadline for our June start date is 20th April.

 If you haven’t yet started an application, click below to apply and have one of our advisors guide you through the Admissions process: